Lord Byron’s “She Walks in Beauty”

 Life in Europe

 While in Switzerland, Lord Byron stayed with Percy Bysshe Shelley, a distinguished metaphysical and romantic poet, and had an illegitimate daughter, Allegra, with Claire Clairmont.
 After that affair ended, Lord Byron and his buddy, John Hobhouse, traveled thru Italy, settling first in Venice.
-He had a couple of greater affairs, such as an affair with the nineteen 12 months vintage Countess Teresa Guicciolo.
-Here Lord Byron began his maximum famous and maximum acclaimed paintings, the epic poem Don Juan.
+He had a couple of greater matters, such as an affair with the nineteen 12 months vintage Countess Teresa Guicciolo.
+Here Lord Byron began his maximum famous and maximum acclaimed painting, the epic poem Don Juan.

-Lord Byron used his non-public finances to help fund a number of the battles through the Greeks towards the Turks.
+Lord Byron used his non-public finances to help fund a number of the battles between the Greeks towards the Turks.
 He even commanded a pressure of 3 thousand guys in an assault on the Turkish-held citadel of Lepanto.
 The siege turned unsuccessful, and the forces withdrew.
 At this time, Lord Byron suffered one or epileptic fits.
 The remedy of the day, blood-letting, weakened him.

 “Seek out–much less often sought than located–